All Products

 export CHECKPOINT_OPTIMIZATION=true

 The image includes a built-in model training tool named ljperf.
-The following steps describe how to use this tool to start a container and run a training task.
+The following example starts a container and runs an LLM training task:

 # Start and enter the container